 Put Your Own Spin on It:

 - Vary your fruits or try any combination you like.
-This is perfect in the summer with freshly ripe nectarines.
+This is perfect in the summer with freshly ripe nectarines or peaches.
+It’s also good with dried cherries or cranberries.

-- I can’t help but think how gorgeous this would be served layered in a clear glass bowl at a potluck or function, then mixed on the spot, or even in “Salad Jars” to take to work like I saw on “Fat Girl Trapped in a Skinny Body.
+- I can’t help but think how gorgeous this would be served layered in a clear glass bowl at a potluck or function, then mixed on the spot, or in salad jars to take to work.

 My Pay Off: